georgiee/origami/LOG.md

 ```

 currentIndex and followIndex will hold the actual pointers to the vertices.
 To always get a pair I use modulo.
 But I use it on the wrong dimension.
 I should modulo the accessor of the `polygonIndices` array - otherwise I get some unrelated vertex not beloinging to the current polygon.

+---
+I started with the refactoring.
+Created a new model to hold my polygons, vertices and vertices2d.
+Nothing more.
+I recognized that I created a polygonList to do the same before.
+But I rememeber that I introduced bugs with this so I just reverted everything.
+I must have forgotten that file.
+So now: More carefully working on this.
+My goal is to get a nice class compound to work with polygons & points.
+Both with indices and the actual value.
+I plan to try out some es6 generator patterns to easily loop over all or parts of them.

 ```
 let followIndex = polygonIndices[(i + 1)%polygonIndices.length];